ocroz/devops-tips/clouds/vm-on-win/vbox-clone-vm.md

-# VirtualBox: Create a new VM from a snapshot
+# VirtualBox: Clone a VM

 ## Create the source VM